silvelo/ngx-cards/projects/ngx-card-stackoverflow/README.md

 # NgxCardStackoverflow

-import package to your angular project.
+Angular component to display your stackoverflow profile.

+This package have a bootstrap dependencie.
+You should add this package and imports the styles to your angular.json

+## Usage

 ```
 import { NgxCardStackoverflowModule } from "NgxCardStackoverflowModule"